yty-yang/COMS20017_DATA_25-26/README.md

-## DATA: the data part of "Algorithms & Data" COMS20017 24-25
+## DATA: the data part of "Algorithms & Data" COMS20017 (TB2) 24-25
-The course will teach the basics of how to reason with data!
+This TB2 part of the Algorithms & Data unit will teach the basics of how to reason with data!